 I felt like a layer was taken off of me.
 Every time my heart beat, it frickin’ hurt, like a stabbing pain.

 That last year, I basically had to stop my career.
-I had a cookbook come out just as he went in hospice.
+I had a cookbook come out just as he went into hospice.
 I put the promotion of that on hold and devoted myself, along with my two sisters, to the care of him and it transformed me in a way.
 I weirdly grew closer to him and realized what a relationship could be.
 Sexuality is one part of a relationship and physicality is another part, kindness is another part, being willing to be pissed off is another part.
 He died the day after my 60th birthday, he really waited and then he went.

 My husband was sick for six years and he died at home at age 57 surrounded by our family.